Complete the survey in English

 Will my participation in this project be kept confidential?

 Your involvement in this survey will be anonymous and kept confidential.
 This means no one will know you’ve taken part unless you tell them.
 Data collected from the survey will be stored securely and confidentially and only members of the research team will be able to access it.
-If you choose to provide us with an email address, this will be stored separately to your responses, and we won’t be able to link them.
-We will store your email address securely for five years.

 What will happen to the results of the research project?